FREE and Cheap Stuff to Do at Walt Disney World

 - Contemporary – California Grill Lounge (great place to watch Magic Kingdom fireworks)

-- Dolphin – Lobby Lounge (live pianist in the evenings)
+- Dolphin – Phins (located in the lobby)

 - Ft.
 Wilderness – Crockett’s Tavern